RoPerrier/CTJ/README.md

 * ### For testing purposes

 You have the real values and want to assess the value yourself.
 In this case, you need to specify which method to use.
-You can use the method provided in the package or use a method that you've coded yourself, also specify the real values in a list.
+You can use the method provided in the package or use a method that you've coded yourself; also specify the real values in a list.

-By using the incorporated function :
+By using the incorporated function:

 ```py